 In a small number of people, Raynaud's may be the first indication that an underlying condition, such as an autoimmune disorder, may be present.
 An example is the connective tissue disease called scleroderma.
 A simple blood test can be done that looks for special markers or antibodies in your blood that show whether or not you may have this condition.
 If the test is positive, your doctor will carry out further tests.

 There is no cure, but there are practical things you can do to prevent attacks (see below).

-When you have an attack, try to stay calm.
-Gently re-warm your fingers or toes as soon as you can.
+When you have an attack, stay calm and gently re-warm your fingers or toes as soon as you can.
 Placing your hands under your armpits or swinging your arms during an attack often helps.
 Go inside if you are outdoors, as this is usually warmer.
-Try wiggling your fingers or toes; move or walk around to try and improve your circulation.
+Try wiggling your fingers or toes.
+Move or walk around to try and improve your circulation.
 If you can, run warm (not hot) water over the affected part of your body until normal colour returns.

 Aim for constant temperature

 - Try to keep your body temperature constant by wearing several layers of clothes.

 - Try to avoid sudden changes in temperature.